 Physical Barriers

-These barriers can make it difficult for individuals with mobility impairments to access facilities and participate in activities.
+These barriers make it difficult for individuals with mobility impairments to access facilities and participate in activities.

 Policy Barriers